Nuitka/Nuitka-website/doc/posts/nuitka-release-0317.rst

 `"download now" </doc/download.html>`_.

 This is to inform you about the new stable release of Nuitka.
-This time there are a few bug fixes, lots of very important organisational work, and yet again improved compatibility and cleanups.
+This time there are a few bug fixes, lots of very important organizational work, and yet again improved compatibility and cleanups.
 Also huge is the advance in making ``--deep`` go away and making the recursion of Nuitka controllable, which means a lot for scalability of projects that use a